Chart Color Schemes

 Infrastructure

-Beechworth has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Beechworth has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified five projects likely affecting the area.
-Major initiatives include Alma Place Sustainable Subdivision, Beechworth Railway Precinct Revitalisation (Murray to Mountains Rail Trail Enhancements), Beechworth to Yackandandah Rail Trail, and Beechworth Wastewater Treatment Plant Upgrade.
-The following list details those most relevant.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch identified five projects expected to influence the region.
+Notable projects include Alma Place Sustainable Subdivision, Beechworth Railway Precinct Revitalisation (Murray to Mountains Rail Trail Enhancements), Beechworth to Yackandandah Rail Trail, and Beechworth Wastewater Treatment Plant Upgrade.
+Below is a list of projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.